 Cultivating Good Social Media Habits

-When we did, it was apparent that the author had signed up for Twitter about 6 months ago, had used it for a few weeks, but then tapered off from 5-6 posts a day to maybe once or twice a week.
+When we took a closer look at the author's account, it was apparent that the author had signed up for Twitter about 6 months ago, had used it for a few weeks, but then tapered off from 5-6 posts a day to maybe once or twice a week.
 Then, once a month, there would be a flurry of activity over 24 hours and the account would largely go silent again.

 Whether it’s Twitter or any other social network, it’s not uncommon for authors (or anyone, really) to get excited about a new network, go all in, but then lose interest and stop using it.
 Rather than establishing a valuable presence and building meaningful relationships in a thriving online community, the account becomes a stale reminder of what could have been.